Vehmloewff/zip-tap/README.md

-> NOTE: I have switch to using Deno primarily, which has a sound, builtin test runner.
+> NOTE: I have switched to primarily using Deno, which has a sound, builtin test runner.
 Therefore, I have no interest in maintaining this project anymore.
-If you would like to maintain it, contact me (vehmloewff@gmail.com) and can transfer ownership.
+If you would like to maintain it, contact me (vehmloewff@gmail.com) and I will transfer ownership.

 _Psst — Want a reporter for this module?
 Go here -> [Vehmloewff/zip-tap-reporter](https://github.com/Vehmloewff/zip-tap-reporter)_